Pinocchio: Fictional character description

 Pinocchio's bad behavior, rather than being charming or endearing, is meant to serve as a warning.
-Collodi originally intended the story, which was first published in June 1881 in the children's magazine Il Corriere dei Piccoli, to be a tragedy.
+Collodi originally intended the story, which was first published in June 1881 in the children's magazine Giornale per i bambini, to be a tragedy.
 It concluded with the puppet's execution.
 Pinocchio's enemies, the Fox and the Cat, bind his arms, pass a noose around his throat, and hang him from the branch of an oak tree.

-A tempestuous northerly wind began to blow and roar angrily, and it beat the poor puppet from side to side, making him swing violently, like the clatter of a bell ringing for a wedding.
-And the swinging gave him atrocious spasms...His breath failed him and he could say no more.
-He shut his eyes, opened his mouth, stretched his legs, gave a long shudder, and hung stiff and insensible.

 Characteristics

 Clothing and character

 Pinocchio is a wooden marionette (a puppet that is manipulated with wires or strings) and not a hand puppet (directly controlled from inside by the puppeteer's hand).
 However, the piece of wood from which he is derived is animated, and so Pinocchio moves independently.
 He often gets carried away by bad company and is prone to lying.
 His nose becomes longer when lying to others.
 Because of these characteristics, he often finds himself in trouble.
 Pinocchio transforms in the novel: he promises The Fairy with Turquoise Hair to become a real boy, flees with Candlewick to the Land of Toys, becomes a donkey, joins a circus, and becomes a puppet again.
 In the last chapter, out of the mouth of The Terrible Dogfish with Geppetto, Pinocchio finally stops being a puppet and becomes a real boy (thanks to the intervention of the Fairy in a dream).

 In the novel, Pinocchio is often depicted with a pointy hat, a jacket, and a pair of colored, knee-length pants.
 In the Disney version, the appearance is different; the character is dressed in Tyrolean style, with Lederhosen and a hat with a feather.